ipsy-md/docs/docs/cluster/cecile/faqs-cluster.md

 - **My job failed withe the following error: `error: Detected 1 oom-kill event(s) in StepId=217699.batch cgroup.
 Some of your processes may have been killed by the cgroup out-of-memory, handler.`.**

     Your job might have failed because the memory you have requested for your job is not enough.
-You might want to investigate your failed job via `seff` or `sacct` to understand the actual amount of RAM that your job requires, and increase your RAM accordingly by changing the parameter `#SBATCH --mem-per-cpu`.
+You might want to investigate your failed job via `seff` or `sacct` to understand the actual amount of RAM that your job requires, and increase your RAM accordingly by changing the parameter `#SBATCH --mem-per-cpu` or `#SBATCH --mem`.
 Depending on your job, you might also need to change your CPU request.
 Please refer to the relevant [information](../cecile/slurm.md/#how-to-define-the-amount-of-resources-and-time-for-your-jobs)

 - **My job failed with the following error: `line 13: ./my_script.py: Permission denied`.**